Skip to main content

 The listed price of 1,800,000 euros corresponded to 11,613 euros/sqm, at the high end of the range for a duplex in the area.
 The property had been on the market for 9 weeks.
 Catherine Ziegler identified two levers.

-The first: the co-ownership charges of 7,200 euros/year (concierge, elevator, collective heating) were above average, reducing the return for an investor.
-The second: the property tax of 4,800 euros/year on this surface constituted a significant recurring cost.
+The first: the co-ownership charges of 7,200 euros/year (concierge, lift, collective heating) were above average, lowering the return for an investor.
+The second: the property tax of 4,800 euros/year on this surface was a significant recurring cost.

 Comparative analysis of recent duplex sales in the 16th showed an average price of 10,800 euros/sqm.
 The initial offer of 1,650,000 euros was rejected.
 The counter-proposal of 1,720,000 euros was negotiated down to 1,690,000 euros, or 10,903 euros/sqm, with an early key handover clause allowing the family to carry out modifications before moving in.
 Saving: 110,000 euros.